 Image: Original Wild

 Looking to flex the cooking skills you’ve picked up during your time at uni?
 Try one of the many culinary workshops available in Bath, where you can put your kitchen abilities to the test.
-Create delectable Belgian waffles under Beverley’s expert direction at Bev’s Waffle Workshop, or join a pasta-making class at Pasta Laboratory.
+Create delicious Middle Eastern dishes under Simi's expert direction at Simi's Kitchen, or join a pasta-making class at Pasta Laboratory.

 Head to Krowd Keepers Magic Theatre and be amazed as talented magicians perform impossible sleight of hand tricks before your very eyes.
 Tucked away on the second floor of The Ale House pub, this intimate, speakeasy-style venue promises an unforgettable evening filled with mind-bending illusions and plenty of laughter, courtesy of some of the finest magicians in the country.